joaofpsebastiao/masters-thesis/README.md

-#Thesis: Evaluation of Head Movement Prediction Methods for 360º Video Streaming
+Thesis: Evaluation of Head Movement Prediction Methods for 360º Video Streaming

 Author: João Francisco Pronto Sebastião

+Email: joaofpsebastiao@tecnico.ulisboa.pt

 Below are presented all the results obtained in this thesis.